jweiland-net/bynder2/README.md

 Run the following command within your Composer based TYPO3 project:

 ```
-composer require jweiland/fal-bynder
+composer require jweiland/bynder2
 ```

 #### Installation as extension from TYPO3 Extension Repository (TER)

-Download and install `fal_bynder` with the extension manager module.
+Download and install `bynder2` with the extension manager module.

 ### 2.2 Minimal setup